plamenti/sauk/README.md

-This repo is for education purposes for students from UNIBIT, SAUK.
+This repository is for education purposes for students from UNIBIT, SAUK.